krakxn/hardhat-starter-kit/README.md

 We are going to use Echidna as a Fuzz testing tool.
 You need to have [Docker](https://www.docker.com/) installed with at least 8GB virtual memory allocated (To update this parameter go to _Settings->Resources->Advanced->Memory_).

-To start Echidna instance run
+To start Echidna instance run:

 ```
 yarn fuzzing